 In this introduction to birds in flight (BIF) photography, learn techniques for panning, shutter speeds, fast action photography and auto-focus tips.

-Spend a long day with professional nature photographer Sean Quintilian photographing the fauna, flora and landscapes of Shenandoah National Park.
+Join nature photographer and instructor Sean Quintilian for a long day photographing the fauna, flora and landscapes of Shenandoah National Park.

-After early light shooting we will have breakfast at the restaurant at Big Meadows, followed by a short hike to a waterfall to practice moving water photography.
+After early light shooting, Sean will prepare breakfast for the group followed by a short hike to a waterfall to practice moving water photography.
 Sean will teach on proper use of Polarizing filters to remove glare and neutral density filters for long exposures.
 This will also be a good exercise in using your camera’s manual settings,

 The mid-day will be spent exploring about a 30 mile stretch of Skyline Drive.
 There will be opportunities for wildflowers and butterflies.
 Some teaching on landscapes and panoramic photography will be included if conditions favor it.
 There’s always a possibility for a bear or two!